 - 1. County staff should report to Arlington Heights regarding the condition of the footbridge and the timing of any maintenance or replacement. - 2.
-Improve the appearance of the footbridge by sanding and painting it, or alternatively, replacing the footbridge. - 3.
-Install sidewalks at the N. Jackson St. landing of the footbridge to improve pedestrian safety. - 4.
-Build a second pedestrian and bicycle overpass across Arlington Blvd., near Fillmore St. (Recommendation also appears in Transportation Section)
+Build a second pedestrian and bicycle overpass across Arlington Blvd., just east of Fillmore St. (Recommendation also appears in Transportation Section)